Polyanyanwu/graces-buffet-pp4/docs/testing.md

 - The application is responsive and user can effectively complete a booking

 ![Graces Buffet Website](/docs/images/test/small_width_device.png)

-Graces Buffet website opened in a small width Samsung phone The responsiveness was well tested using the Google Chrome developer tools to simulate different screen widths.
+Graces Buffet website opened in a small width Samsung phone.
+The responsiveness was well tested using the Google Chrome developer tools to simulate different screen widths.

 3. **Feedback on user actions are given**